 For adults, common risk factors can be problems with blood clotting, certain types of cancer, low blood pressure in the brain, issues with pregnancy in women, inflammatory bowel disease such as Crohn’s disease or ulcerative colitis, or even being obese.

 If Cerebral thrombosis is not properly treated or controlled, it can lead to even more serious health conditions such as pressure on the person’s nerves, brain injury, increased fluid on the skull, or even death.
 Therefore, it is important to work with a medical professional if diagnosed.
 Depending on the severity of your Cerebral thrombosis, it can have an effect on your life insurance application, as well as the amount of the premium that you pay for the coverage.
-With that in mind, the life insurance underwriters will need to know as much as possible regarding your health during the application process.

 What the Insurance Company Will Want to Know About Your Condition

 - When were you initially diagnosed with your Cerebral thrombosis?
 If you have only had one single episode with Cerebral thrombosis – and that was treated more than one year ago and has remained stable ever since – then it is possible that your application procedure may move forward.
-However, if you have had recurring episodes of CVST, then is may be that your application could get denied for coverage.
+However, if you have had recurring episodes of CVST, then it may be that your application could get denied for coverage.

 - Do you manage or control your Cerebral Thrombosis with any type of medication?
-If so, what is / are the dosage(s)?
+If so, what is/are the dosage(s)?
 When an individual is diagnosed with Cerebral Thrombosis, anticoagulants can be an important type of medication to take in order to keep the condition stable.
 The underwriters will need to know if you are taking any medication and if so, what the dosage is.

 - Have you experienced any symptoms of your Cerebral Thrombosis within the past 6 to 12 months?
-If you have experienced any symptoms such as headache, vision issues, and / or weakness on one side of your body, these could be indications of more serious issues of your health condition.
+If you have experienced any symptoms such as a headache, vision issues, and/or weakness on one side of your body, these could be indications of more serious issues of your health condition.
 Because of this, you may not be able to qualify for a regular, medically underwritten life insurance policy.
 You could, however, still be eligible to qualify for a no medical exam life insurance plan.